top of page

 Parking-

 The art fair is adjacent to the Scott Fountain and next to Belle Isle's largest parking lot.
-Bikers may lock their cycles to the fence behind the fair.
+Bikers may lock their cycles to the fence near the fair.

 How much does it cost?-